Choosing a Linux Music Player

 The fonts were very small on a 1366×768 resolution display, clearly not matching the system’s font settings and no changes made them larger.
 This rings similar to the font rendering issues with Firefox and Thunderbird from back in the Ubuntu Maverick era.
 Menus sometimes were blank until I hovered the cursor over each entry from top to bottom.
 Embedded cover art didn’t show, I couldn’t get the player to fetch cover art and I don’t know if something was supposed to happen in the bottom window with the orange SoundCloud logo, but nothing did.
 Fortunately it can be collapsed.

 On top of the usual features, Nightingale gives you lyrics, Last.fm, Mashtape, Shoutcast MTP and USB device support, ID3 tag editing and SoundCloud.
 Then there are more extensions on the project’s website and you can do some minor layout changes to the library viewer, but most of the settings available are for the browser.

-"Resolvers" is the term the developers coined for plugins that connect many different online accounts with Tomahawk, including Grooveshark, Jamendo and Spotify to name a few.
+"Resolvers" is the term coined for plugins that connect Tomahawk with the supported online accounts, including Grooveshark, Jamendo and Spotify to name a few.
 “Whenever Tomahawk is looking for a song, it searches all of your available content resolvers and then plays it from your best available source.” says Tomahawk’s website.

 However, if you do social up and connect other services, but sometimes don’t want Tomahawk interacting with your online accounts, you can check Listen Privately in the settings menu.
 Multi-booters would be happy to learn that Tomahawk is also available for Apple OS X, all major Linux bases and Windows.